prestonharberts/biblegateway-to-obsidian/Bible/Scripture/lev17.md

 <div class=paragraph-break></div>

 ###### 14
 <span class=verse-first>14</span>‘for the life of all flesh is its blood.
-So I have said to the Israelites: You must not eat the blood of any living thing because the life of every living thing is its blood—all who eat it will be cut off.
+So I have said to the Israelites: You must not eat the blood of any living thing because the life of every living thing is its blood—all who eat it will be cut off.’
-<div class=paragraph-break></div>

-‘## Regulations for Eating Carcasses
+## Regulations for Eating Carcasses
 ###### 15
 <span class=verse-body>15</span>“‘Any person who eats an animal that has died of natural causes or an animal torn by beasts, whether a native citizen or a resident foreigner, must wash his clothes, bathe in water, and be unclean until evening; then he will be clean.
 ###### 16